shilpagopi/ML/Recap/Data Imbalance.md

 Combining multiple models can improve performance on imbalanced datasets.
 Bagging (e.g., BalancedBaggingClassifier): Trains multiple base learners on different subsets of the data.
 For imbalanced data, each subset can be sampled to be balanced.
 Boosting (e.g., AdaBoost, Gradient Boosting): Sequentially builds models, with later models focusing more on instances that earlier models misclassified.
 AdaBoost can inherently pay more attention to misclassified minority samples.

+### 4. Combination of Approaches
+Why might it be beneficial to use an ensemble of different algorithms for fraud detection?
+Answer: An ensemble combines multiple models to get a better overall prediction.
+In fraud detection, this is useful because different models can capture different types of fraud.
+For example, a Random Forest might be great at catching typical fraud patterns, while an Isolation Forest (an anomaly detection algorithm) can catch new, unseen types of fraud.
+Combining their predictions can lead to a more robust and accurate system.